 Lønstrup also sees the signalmasten, which today is a landmark of the city.
 Close to Lønstrup you can see the medieval Mårup Kirke as well as the impressive vandalism Rubjerg Knude.

 Rubjerg new church is built by the materials of the old church.
-At Strandfogedgården is it possible to stay for a night or two.

 From Lønstrup, Hærvejen passes by Nørre Lyngby, which was originally a small fishing community, but today is characterized by cottage settlement.
 Here you can experience the much-featured cottages that fall on the beach as a result of the sea's rocks in the cliff.
 From Nørre Lyngby towards the country lies Børglum Kloster.